 Children placed privately for adoption are generally able to return home with their adoptive parents within 7 – 10 business days from the birth mother’s execution of her consent to adoption, and sometimes sooner.
 Before the adoptive family is allowed to leave the sending state, the adoption entity must submit the ICPC paperwork to the sending state’s ICPC office.
 After the sending state has approved the adoption, all of the paperwork would then be forwarded to the receiving state’s ICPC office.
 Once approved by the receiving state, the family is notified that they can return home.

 The required documents to be submitted to ICPC can vary from state to state.
 To avoid unexpected surprises and delays in your return home with your child, please contact Jeanne T. Tate, P.A. (firstname.lastname@example.org or 813.258.3355) to discuss the benefits of retaining Florida counsel to facilitate a successful adoptive placement across state lines.
-We have earned recognition for our ability to handle complex interstate cases and Jeanne has focused her practice on adoption law for over 30 years.
+We have earned recognition for our ability to handle complex interstate cases.
+The attorneys at Jeanne T. Tate, P.A. have focused their practice on adoption law for a combined total of over 120 years and have helped complete thousands of adoptions.
+Click HERE to learn what considerations to take into account when selecting an adoption attorney.